(Disclosure: Some of the links below may be affiliate links)

 - Electronic Bills (e-bills)

 On top of that, both apps will also let you use Google Pay, Apple Pay, Samsung Pay, and TWINT.
+It is worth mentioning that Yuh has its own TWINT app, while Neon relies on the UBS TWINT app.
 So, you can use your account entirely from the app without using the phone.

 Both apps offer Mastercard cards to pay in shops or online.
 3-D Secure is used for fraud protection in both cases.